 - Start a new hobby and find a way to focus on making it as meaningful as you can while you are abroad.

 - Listen to feedback from friends and family.
 Be aware of what they say and note whether or not you need to adjust your lifestyle choices.
 Resilience begins once you understand your behavior and its effects, and how you should adjust to being able to recover from grief in order to become your better self.

 - ENCOURAGE people in your life to try their best.
 Teachers, get to know your students’ needs, and most important, get to know your students before telling them they CAN’T do something.
 This type of behavior causes learner anxiety and self-doubt.

 - Take time to mourn and reflect the way you feel in order to start healing.
 Make plans ahead of time during a holiday break to enjoy yourself by doing something fun.
 Do the things you need in order to find peace within.

 For my next post, I will be writing about Acceptance, Resilience, Happiness: Month 5 while teaching abroad.
-Please subscribe and you will receive the post directly from me.
 Thank you for reading and being a part of the Dreams Abroad family!